Terrorist incidents in Pakistan in 2016: September

 2 September - At least 14 killed, 52 wounded in suicide blast at Mardan district courts in Peshawar.

-13 September - A suicide bomber injured between 10 and 13 people, four of where policemen.
+13 September - A suicide bomber injured between 10 and 13 people, four of whom were policemen.
 The attack occurred in Shikarpur a city in Sindh.
 Other Suicide bomber, who was arrested in Shikarpur had got training in Afghanistan.

 16 September - At least 23 people were killed and dozens more injured when a suicide bomber detonated his vest in the veranda of a mosque during Friday prayers in the Mohmand Tribal District, bordering Afghanistan.

 October

 24 October - At least 3 militants stormed a police training center in Quetta and took between 200 and 500 cadets hostage.
 Two of the attackers blew themselves up while the third attacker was killed.
 At least 60 people were killed and more than 190 people were injured.
 The attack was claimed by Islamic State.

 25 October - A police officer was killed when an IED bomb targeting polio workers went off in the city of Peshawar.

 26 October - A polio vaccinator was gunned down on Wednesday.
 The attack occurred in Jamrud and town in Khyber Pakhtunkhwa.

 28 October - Lt Col Sufiyan FC Awaran received sniper bullets injuries to both legs during an ambush near Doleji post Awaran Balochistan.

 29 October - 5 people were killed when unidentified assailants opened fire at a religious gathering in Karachi's Nazimabad area.